Harry S. Davis

 P: +1 212.756.2222

-Harry S. Davis is a partner in the New York office, where his practice focuses on complex commercial litigation and regulatory matters for financial services industry clients, including hedge funds, funds of funds and private equity funds, prime and clearing brokers, introducing brokers and interdealer brokers, and auditors and administrators.
-Harry has substantial experience in both securities regulatory matters and private litigation, including investigations by the Securities and Exchange Commission, U.S. Attorneys' Offices, the Department of Justice, the Commodities Futures Trading Commission, the Federal Trade Commission, state attorneys general, state securities regulators and self-regulatory organizations.
+Harry S. Davis focuses his practice on complex commercial litigation and regulatory matters for financial services industry clients, including hedge funds, funds of funds and private equity funds, prime and clearing brokers, introducing brokers and interdealer brokers, and auditors and administrators.
+Harry has substantial experience in both securities regulatory matters and private litigation, including investigations by the Securities and Exchange Commission, U.S. Attorneys’ offices, the Department of Justice, the Commodities Futures Trading Commission, the Federal Trade Commission, state attorneys general, state securities regulators and self-regulatory organizations.